 Students wishing to return to the College following an administrative withdrawal should contact the Provost and Vice President for Student Affairs in advance and must follow the readmission process.
 Additional information may be requested from a student prior to readmission depending on the nature of the circumstances that gave rise to the administrative withdrawal.

-Students may be administratively withdrawn from all courses for non-attendance.
-Non-attendance is considered 14 consecutive calendar days of non-attendance in all courses.
-An early alert notification will be made to the student after the first week of non-attendance.
+Students may be administratively withdrawn from courses for non-attendance.
+For this purpose, non-attendance is considered 14 consecutive calendar days of non-attendance in a course.
+See the College’s attendance policy for more information about what constitutes academic attendance.
+An early alert notification will be sent to the student after the first week of non-attendance.
 If, in fact, the student did attend during the week referenced in the alert, it is the student’s responsibility to contact the instructor immediately to change the attendance record.
-Once a student has been absent two weeks, they will be administratively withdrawn with no further warning.
+Once a student has been absent (i.e., not attended a course) for 14 consecutive calendar days, they will be administratively withdrawn from the course with no further warning.

 Tuition, room and board will be prorated according to the Total Withdrawal Time Frame Schedule, if applicable.
 No credit will be given for nonrefundable deposits, laboratory or course fees, etc. Tuition refunds will be assessed according to each venue’s standard refund policy.